justinknguyen/BeatBind/README.md

 - Spotify on your device of choice

 ## Instructions
-The app requires the user to input three fields:
+The app requires the user to input four fields:
 - [Client ID](#client-id-client-secret-and-port)
 - [Client Secret](#client-id-client-secret-and-port)
 - [Port](#client-id-client-secret-and-port)